valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   The assignees of a user task are now saved in the database by their user ID.
 When implementations use keycloak, the assignee column from the task table in the databases is automatically migrated from email to user ID.

+* **Plugin actions on all activity types**

+  Support for plugin action on all activity types has been added

 ## Bugfixes